RickBr0wn/self-taught-and-fraught/content/blog/development/webpack-react-babel-2020.md

 mkdir webpack-react-babel-tutorial && cd webpack-react-babel-tutorial
 ```

-Initialise the project by using:
+Initialize the project by using:

 ```bash
 npm init -y